 During a weather emergency or other event that disrupts normal university operations, Institute Communications media team members will reach out to the media to engage their assistance in notifying the public.
 Further details are provided in the Severe Weather Media Notification Process.

-Incoming Media Inquiries
+Responding to Media Inquiries

 Incoming media inquiries should be directed to the media relations team so that they can review the request and facilitate the interview process (for example, there may be other experts that need to be included as part of the response, etc.).